phonopy/phono3py/doc/command-options.md

 A most simple phonon boundary scattering treatment is included. $v_g/L$ is just used as the scattering rate, where $v_g$ is the group velocity and $L$ is the boundary mean free path.
-The value is given in micrometre.
+The value is given in micrometer.
 The default value, 1 metre, is just used to avoid divergence of phonon lifetime and the contribution to the thermal conductivity is considered negligible.